MicrosoftDocs/fabric-docs/docs/data-engineering/autotune.md

 ms.date: 03/22/2023
 ---

-# What is Spark autotune configuration and how to Enable or disable it?
+# What is Spark autotune configuration and how is it enabled or disabled?
 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.